 The course project is a significant part of the course.
 A separate document will describe the project in detail.
-However, briefly, the project will require involve you picking a programming language that you do not already know and writing 4-5 papers during the semester, each comparing and contrasting some aspect of or issue related to the chosen language and one you already know well.
+However, briefly, the project will require involve you picking a programming language that you do not already know and writing a substantial paper, divided into parts, during the semester.
+Each part requires comparing and contrasting some aspect of or issue related to your chosen language and one(s) you already know well.
+You will also write programs in your chosen language.
+Grades will be based on both content and writing quality.
+It is possible that one of the paper assignments can be replaced with an in-class presentation, since this involves both written and oral communication skills.
+We will discuss this more in class.